Jolokia Protocol

 Some Servlet API concepts

 Chapter 3.5.
-Request Path Elements splits full URI used to access Java Servlet container into three parts (query string is not included here):
+Request Path Elements splits full URI used to access the Java Servlet container into three parts (query string is not included here):

 requestURI = contextPath + servletPath + pathInfo